-Name for the most famous Greek schnapps, which was already in great demand abroad in the 19th century and was exported to France in a special form - namely flavoured with aniseed.
-It was exported to Marseille in wooden crates with the Italian inscription "Uso di Massillia" (Uso = for use).
-This is how the famous brand name was created.
-In former times the production was done by double distillation of the press residues, so it was a marc spirit like Grappa or Marc.
+Name for the best-known Greek schnapps, which was already in great demand abroad in the 19th century and was exported to France in a special form - namely flavoured with aniseed.
+The export to Marseille took place in wooden crates with the Italian inscription "Uso di Massillia" (Uso = for use).
+This is how the famous brand name came about.
+In the past, the production was done by double distillation of the press residues, so it was a marc spirit like grappa or Marc, for example.
 This method of production was gradually changed.
-Today, distilled wine is used as the basic material.
-Before distillation, it is mixed with aromatic oils from aniseed or mastic resin as well as cinnamon, ginger, fennel and other aromatic substances and distilled three times.
-Each of the numerous Greek producers has its own, top secret recipe for this.
+Today, wine for distilling is used as the basic material.
+Before distillation, this is mixed with aromatic oils from anise or mastic resin as well as cinnamon, ginger, fennel and other aromatic substances and distilled three times.
+Each of the numerous Greek producers has its own, strictly secret recipe for this

-Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are included under the keyword vinification.
-Comprehensive information on wine law can be found under the keyword wine law.
+Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law, can be found under the keyword wine making.
+Comprehensive information on wine law can be found under the heading Wine Law.